TheSpaghettiDetective/obico-server/README.md

 ### Email delivery

-You will also need an email account that has SMTP access enabled.
-For a gmail account, this is [how you enable SMTP access](https://support.google.com/accounts/answer/6010255?hl=en).
-Other web mail such as Yahoo should also work but we haven't tried them.
+You will also need an email account that has SMTP access enabled (gmail will not work.
+As of May 30, 2022 Google has removed the option for allowing SMTP access).
+Other web mail such as Yahoo should work but we haven't tried them.

 ## Get the code and start the server.